 Problems with registration

 In 2009, a well-known trademark infringement case took place in China.
 A European company has been sued for about 4,5 million euros.
 The company used its trademark all over the world and had plans to register the logo in China as well.
 However, in 2003 it turned out that their logo was already registered by someone else.
 One of the companies in Shenzhen used the mark and had stores selling similar products.
-Trademark application made by the original owners of the logo was rejected.
+The trademark application made by the original owners of the logo was rejected.
 Eventually, the European company decided to change its brand and stopped using the existing trademark.

 Register your trademark and save money